The council oversees residents' parking schemes across Salford, including parking permits and enforcement.

 Check the schemes below to see if you need a paper or digital permit.

-Applications for new or replacement paper permits in respect of some of the existing schemes may be made by completing the downloadable form at the bottom of this page and either posted to parking services or emailed to firstname.lastname@example.org
+To apply for a new or replacement paper permit, please complete the downloadable form at the bottom of this page and either post to Parking Services or email it to email@example.com

 Schemes that use paper permits:

 - Hope Phase 1, 2 and 3 Permit Schemes (Salford Royal Hospital Area)